G-gerbes, principal 2-group bundles and characteristic classes: Introduction

 The concept of (geometric) nerve of Lie groupoids extends to the 2-categorical context as a functor from the category of Lie 2-groupoids to the category of simplicial manifolds~\cite{Street}.
 By convention, the cohomology of a 2-groupoid is the cohomology of its nerve, which can be computed via a double complex (for instance, see~\cite{GinotXu}).
 Crucially, Morita equivalences induce isomorphisms in cohomology.
 Therefore, any generalized morphism of 2-groupoids $\gm \gmto{F} \Crossed{G}{H}$ defining a principal $[G\to H]$-bundle $\gpbd$ over the groupoid $\gm$ yields a pullback homorphism $F^*:H\upcom(\Crossed{G}{H})\to H\upcom(\gm)$ in cohomology, which is called the \emph{cohomology characteristic map} (characteristic map for short).
 The cohomology classes in $H\upcom(\Crossed{G}{H})$~\cite{GinotXu} should be viewed as universal characteristic classes and their images by $F^*$ as the characteristic classes of $\gpbd$.

 Lie 2-group principal bundles are closely related to non-abelian gerbes.
 Geometrically, non-abelian $G$-gerbes over differentiable stacks can be considered as groupoid $G$-extensions modulo Morita equivalence \cite{NADG}.
-By a groupoid $G$-extension, we mean a short exact sequence of groupoids $1\to M\times G\xto{i}\Gammatilde\xto{\phi}\Gamma \to 1 $, where $M\times G$ is a bundle of groups.
-Here we establish an explicit 1-1 correspondence between groupoid $G$-extensions up to Morita equivalence (i.e. $G$-gerbes over differentiable stacks) and principal $[G\to\Aut(G)]$-bundles over Lie groupoids modulo Morita equivalence (i.e. $[G\to\Aut(G)]$-principal bundles over differentiable stacks).
+By a groupoid $G$-extension, we mean a short exact sequence of groupoids $1\to M\times G\xto{i}\tgm\xto{\phi}\Gamma \to 1 $, where $M\times G$ is a bundle of groups.

+One of our main results is an equivalence between (strict) $G$-gerbes over a differentiable stack and principal bundles over the 2-group $[G\to\Aut(G)]$.
+More precisely, we establish an explicit 1-1 correspondence between groupoid $G$-extensions up to Morita equivalence (i.e.\ strict $G$-gerbes over differentiable stacks) and principal $[G\to\Aut(G)]$-bundles over Lie groupoids modulo Morita equivalence (i.e.\ $[G\to\Aut(G)]$-principal bundles over differentiable stacks).
 This is Theorem~\ref{BreenGeometric}.
 Note that a restricted version of this correspondence is highlighted in \cite{Friedrich}*{Theorem~4}.

-It is known that Giraud's second non abelian cohomology group $H^2(\XX,G)$ classifies the $G$-gerbes over a differentiable stack $\XX$~\cite{Giraud} while Dedeckers' $H^1(\XX,[G\to\Aut(G)])$ classifies the principal $[G\to\Aut(G)]$-bundles \cites{Dedecker1, Dedecker2}.
+It is known that Giraud's second non abelian cohomology group $H^2(\XX,G)$ classifies the $G$-gerbes over a differentiable stack $\XX$~\cite{Giraud} while Dedecker's $H^1(\XX,[G\to\Aut(G)])$ classifies the principal $[G\to\Aut(G)]$-bundles \cites{Dedecker1, Dedecker2}.
 In \cites{Breen, Br4}, Breen showed that these two cohomology groups are isomorphic.
 In some sense, our theorem above can be considered as an explicit geometric proof of Breen's theorem in the smooth context.
 Indeed, one of the main motivations behind the present paper is the relation between $G$-extensions and 2-group principal bundles.
-We believe our result throws a bridge between the groupoid extension approach to the differential geometry of $G$-gerbes developed in \cite{NADG} and the one based on higher gauge theory due to Baez-Schreiber \cite{BaSc}.
+We believe our result throws a bridge between the groupoid extension approach to the differential geometry of $G$-gerbes developed in \cite{NADG} and the one based on higher gauge theory due to Baez \& Schreiber \cite{BaSc}.
 This will be investigated somewhere else.